What is This Document About?

 The Chinese symbol for crisis is made up of two parts - danger and opportunity.
 Prescott made a clear decision to turn a dangerous situation into an opportunity.
 Instead of sweeping the painful reality of child sexual abuse under the rug, a wide spectrum of community services seized the opportunity to do something about it by working together in an unprecedented manner.

 Prescott is an historic 19th century town that skirts the St. Lawrence river in South Eastern Ontario.
 It's 4500 residents are part of the wider community of 90,000 in the United Counties of Leeds and Grenville.
-This quiet town is near Brockville, the County Seat, and about 90 kilometers south of Ottawa.
+This quiet town is near Brockville, the County Seat, and about 90 kilometres south of Ottawa.

 With the assistance afforded by the provincial Ministry of Community and Social Services, a coordinated effort was mounted by the police, the child protection agency, the criminal justice system, the boards of education and the health, mental health and social service network to put a stop to the abuse and help the children and community heal.
 The Prescott Child Sexual Abuse Advisory Committee, headed by the towns mayor, was formed to direct this effort.